hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfstate.html.md

 * **Value Type:** Boolean.

-The `sensitive` value within the [output namespace](#namespace-outputs) is `true` when the output has been marked as sensitive.
+The `sensitive` value within the [output namespace](#namespace-outputs) is `true` when the output has been [marked as sensitive][ref-tf-sensitive-outputs].

+[ref-tf-sensitive-outputs]: /docs/configuration/outputs.html#sensitive-outputs

 As an example, given the following output: